If you are nearing the end of your pregnancy, you are probably more than ready (not to mention excited) to meet your baby.

 Drinking cumin tea is just one of many popular (yet unscientific) ways to induce labor.

-Below are some other options which you may prefer or be more comfortable trying – as with cumin tea they may be worth a try, but unfortunately there’s no guarantee they will work.
+Below are some other options that you may prefer or be more comfortable trying – as with cumin tea they may be worth a try, but unfortunately there’s no guarantee they will work.

 - Fruits Such As Dates & Pineapple